chaos-polymtl/lethe/doc/source/parameters/cfd/timer.rst

    end

 The timer output in Lethe is an important mechanism to monitor the relatively cost of the different functions.
-At every time step, the timing functions will report the time spent in each functions.
+At every time step, the timing functions will report the time spent in each function.

 The following table shows an example of the output of the timer: